Khosrow Hassanzadeh: Work

-His works often deal with issues that are considered sensitive in Iranian society and therefore he is frequently referred to as a 'political' artist or 'pop' artist.
+Hassanzadeh's works often deal with issues that are considered sensitive in Iranian society and therefore he was frequently referred to as a 'political' artist or 'pop' artist.
 Scholars have described his style as somewhere between dissident and regime art.
-The artist, himself, calls his work "people's art" because it deals with social issues that affect everyday people.
+The artist, himself, called his work "people's art" because it deals with social issues that affect everyday people.
 His work is influenced by the Saqqa Kaneh movement and traditional Iranian art.

-He has had solo shows in Amsterdam, Beirut, Dubai, London, Phnom Penh, and Tehran.
-His work is held by the British Museum, the Tehran Museum of Contemporary Art, the World Bank and the Tropenmuseum.
-Hassanzadeh works primarily with painting, silkscreen, mosaics and mixed media.
+Hassanzadeh enjoyed solo shows in Amsterdam, Beirut, Dubai, London, Phnom Penh, and Tehran.
+His work is held by the British Museum, the Tehran Museum of Contemporary Art (TMOCA), the World Bank, and the Tropenmuseum, among other venues and collections.
+Hassanzadeh worked primarily with painting, silkscreen, mosaics, and mixed media.